pavankovilam/JNTUK_SGPA_CALCULATOR/README.md

 calculaton using JNTUK sgpa formulae

-Now ,Every thing is set now the only remaining thing id  display the   table and for this purpose I have used to_ html() function to convert dataframe into a html formate and used Django tags in page.html to present the output in html page
+Now ,Every thing is set now the only remaining thing is to display the   table and for this purpose I have used to_ html() function to convert dataframe into a html formate and used Django tags in page.html to present the output in html page

+Simply I have used conversation tools to convert pdf to excel formate

+After extracting the zip file just put your college's results excel file and rename it jn ghe code

+now just run the python file on your favorite editor to get flask default URL "http://127.0.0.1:5000" Copy this url when you run the flask application and paste it on your web browser